 I feel fortunate to be surrounded by really great natural health professionals and medical doctors and nurses.
 The below photo is of myself and my new mate Megan in the hospital chemo ward.

 I have been busking to raise money for the treatment and have experienced an outpouring of well wishes, kind gestures and heart felt support from complete strangers.
-I was a little rusty at the time as had not had the energy to practice for many months and I was just so relieved to be playing again!
+I am so relieved to be playing again!

 It is a very moving experience to mingle with the public under these circumstances.
 Everybody is affected by cancer at some stage in their lives, we are not alone as we have each other.
 A kind stranger left this note in my case one day:

 The show I did in the UK last December was a great success.
 I bid farewell to my beautiful friends, colleagues and supporters and had a really fun night.
-Half of my adult life has been spent in the UK and it was difficult to leave.
-Equally I feel that I have made the right decision.
-I now have two little nieces in Australia to play auntie to and I can make up for lost time with my dear mum and dad.
+Half of my adult life has been spent in the UK.

 Image Chris Sheffield